-- (1) The proposed antenna support structure is a 250 foot lattice including antennas.
-Lighting will be required for this structure by the FAA due to its proposed height.
-Dual lighting is recommended for this site. - (2) A review of the structure analysis on the proposed structure and specifications support the use of the lattice by three other potential users in the future, but the recommendation here is for four other users in the initial design of the structure.
-It is not the intent of this report to redesign the applicant's structure, but rather to encourage initial design for one or more additional future users than those proposed to eliminate additional future similar structures in the area by other carriers. - (3) The structure design meets or exceeds FCC and EIA requirements. - (4) The area surrounding the site is zoned Agriculture and is heavily wooded and along the I 75 corridor.
-There are no residences within 500 feet of the tower. - (5) There is no general use technology (such as satellite communications) that is available at the present time nor in the immediate future that would negate the need for the structure.
-However, should such a technology become available and the structure of no further use, the Ordinance at Article 4.92 requires it to be removed. - (6) The proposed equipment housing facility is an outdoor cabinet and will have no impact on the aesthetics of the adjacent land uses.
-The landscape plan indicates that the compound will be enclosed with a safety chain link fence and the surrounding woods will provide adequate landscaping as required in section 4.92.02.04.a.
-Under 4.92.02.04.b screening using landscaping is not required here since the base of the structure is not visible from adjoining property or from Facade Lane. - (7) The applicant has received authorization from the various governmental agencies, including the Federal Communications Commission, to provide communication service to the citizens of Knoxville, Tennessee. - (8) The requested site will have minimal impact on the community when considering the service it will provide for the immediate area in the use of handheld devices using the 4 G technology.
+(1) The proposed antenna support structure is a 195 foot monopole including antennas.
+Lighting will NOT be required for this structure by the FAA due to its proposed height.

+(2) A review of the structure stress analysis on the proposed structure and specifications support the use of the monopole by three other potential users in the future, but the recommendation here is for four other users in the initial design of the structure.

+(3) The structure design meets or exceeds FCC and EIA requirements.

+(4) The area surrounding the site is zoned Agriculture but is really essentially a commercial area in a pretty congested intersection of Halls.
+There are no residences within 500 feet of the tower.

+(5) There is no general use technology (such as satellite communications) that is available at the present time nor in the immediate future that would negate the need for the structure.
+However, should such a technology become available and the structure of no further use, the Ordinance at Article 4.92 requires it to be removed.

+(6) The proposed equipment housing facility is an outdoor cabinet and will have no impact on the aesthetics of the adjacent land uses.
+The landscape plan indicates that the compound will be enclosed with a safety chain link fence and the cabinets and base of the structure will be enclosed with a wooded fence.

+(7) The applicant has received authorization from the various governmental agencies, including the Federal Communications Commission, to provide communication service to the citizens of Knoxville, Tennessee.

+(8) The requested site will have minimal impact on the community when considering the service it will provide for the immediate area in the use of handheld devices using the 4 G technology.

-- (9) There are no other antenna support structures within 1 mile of the proposed site that are usable for the coverage required. - (10) There is a waivers/variance required and the applicant is requesting a variance on the landscape requirements in 4.92.02(4) in that the site is located in a heavily wooded area which itself would meet the landscaping requirements of the Ordinance. - (11) The proposed site and structure will have no environmental impact within the federal guidelines. - (12) Assuming that there are 5 carriers operating cellular or PCS transmitters/receivers at this site and all are operating at the same time, the radiation produced by the combination of all the users at the same time using the standards and protocols proposed and used by the carriers today, will be considerably below that established by the Federal Communications Commission and the EPA as creating any danger to humans or animals. - (13) There is a need for the structure in this area to provide for the 4G wide spectrum wireless data service and for other wireless voice and data services to be provided under government regulation by the various proposed carriers who plan to use the site. - (14) Access road for emergency personnel will be via Facade Lane.
-However, the site is an unmanned site. - (15) There are no other antenna structures within a 1 mile radius that would allow the coverage needed by the applicant for this area.
+(9) There are no other antenna support structures within 1 mile of the proposed site that are usable for the coverage required.

+(10) There is a waiver required and the applicant is requesting a variance on the landscape requirements in 4.92.02(4) in that the site is located on the corner of a parking lot and the church landowner has requested a wooden privacy fence instead of the landscaping requirements of the Ordinance.

+(11) The proposed site and structure will have no environmental impact within the federal guidelines.

+(12) Assuming that there are 5 carriers operating cellular or PCS transmitters/receivers at this site and all are operating at the same time, the radiation produced by the combination of all the users at the same time using the standards and protocols proposed and used by the carriers today, will be considerably below that established by the Federal Communications Commission and the EPA as creating any danger to humans or animals.

+(13) There is a need for the structure in this area to provide for the 4G wide spectrum wireless data service and for other wireless voice and data services to be provided under government regulation by the various proposed carriers who plan to use the site.

+(14) Access road for emergency personnel will be via Andersonville Pike and the church parking lot.
+However, the site is an unmanned site.

+(15) There are no other antenna structures within a 1 mile radius that would allow the coverage needed by the applicant for this area.